Echsecutor/beyond-did-web/README.md

 As organizations navigate the evolving landscape of identity management, decentralized identifiers (DIDs) are emerging as a promising solution to enhance security, privacy, and user control.
-Among the various DID methods available, 'did:web' serves as a practical starting point for those venturing into this decentralized realm.
-Easy to implement and compatible with existing web infrastructure, 'did:web' enables organizations to familiarize themselves with the core concepts of decentralized identities before diving into more complex and specialized DID methods.
-Below, we explore the key advantages of starting with 'did:web'.
+Among the various DID methods available, `did:web` serves as a practical starting point for those venturing into this decentralized realm.
+Easy to implement and compatible with existing web infrastructure, `did:web` enables organizations to familiarize themselves with the core concepts of decentralized identities before diving into more complex and specialized DID methods.
+Below, we explore the key advantages of starting with `did:web`.

-**Ease of Use**: 'did:web' is often considered simpler to understand and implement.
+**Ease of Use**: `did:web` is often considered simpler to understand and implement.
 It operates over standard HTTPS protocols and can be easily managed with familiar, widely available, robust and cheap web server technology.